Halaguru: History

 Halaguru had a history of seven great blacksmiths who had ruled the town.

-Around 1000 people belong to the Vishwakarma community and they are living in the same street, Achar Street.
-Most of them are goldsmiths.

 Geography

 Halaguru is located in the Malavalli taluk of Mandya district in Karnataka.
 Halaguru is a major town which connects many places of Mandya and Chamarajanagara districts to Ramanagara district.
-It is located 27km away from Channapatna, 28km from Kanakapura, 22km from Malavalli and 12km from Sathanuru.
+It is located 27 km away from Channapatna, 28 km from Kanakapura, 22 km from Malavalli and 12 km from Sathanuru.
 Main river is the Shimsa river one of the tribute of Kaveri.
 River Kaveri is located 15 km from the town at Bheemeshwari camp.
 It is one of the famous tourist attractions, and also near by other tourist places are Muthathi, Kokrebellur, Kabbalu, Iggaluru Dam, Mekedaatu, Benki falls or Ganalu falls and Shivanasamudra Falls.